16patsle/above-the-fold-optimization/modules/plugins/README.md

 # Optimization Plugin Modules

-The [Above The Fold Optimization](https://wordpress.org/plugins/above-the-fold-optimization/) plugin can be made compatible with any optimization, minification or full page cache plugin by creating a module extension.
+The [ABTF Reborn](https://wordpress.org/plugins/abtfr/) plugin can be made compatible with any optimization, minification or full page cache plugin by creating a module extension.
 The plugin contains several modules by default for some of the most used plugins.

 ## Creating a custom module